elhigu/opencl-testsuite/README.md

 	make USE_DEVICE=GeForce check

+To list available test cases and devices

+	make list-checks

+### Test results and running singe test cases

+After running tests commandline scripts for each test case are generated to `run_scripts/device_129481944/` directory.
+One can repeat single test cases by running those.
+Test results are written also to `test_out.json`.

+NOTE: tests might hang for few seconds time to time, because when driver fails compilation, it may hang for a moment.

 ## Adding new tests

 All test cases are separate code files, which contains the code to test and in comments test scripts are inside test file in comments.